Working Together to Control Weeds

 - rare, threatened, and endangered species.

 Partners created action plans for each of the four priority areas based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
 These priority area action plans collectively form the Clackamas River Invasive Species Management Plan, which was completed in 2015.
 This plan outlines a clear and objective approach to managing invasive species in the Clackamas River watershed.

 Funding the Plan

 To support this grant, several CRISP partners also committed resources to the project.
 From 2016, through 2019, commitments have included $266,901 in cash and in-kind services from the Clackamas SWCD, $329,182 of in-kind services from Clackamas River Basin Council, and $445,084 in cash and in-kind services from Metro.
 CRISP partners have also applied for and received retained receipts funding from the Mt Hood National Forest for $51,500 in 2019, and $61,875 in 2020.
-Additionally, the BLM has awarded a partner agreement to Clackamas SWCD, thus contributing a total $28,500 since 2016, and this is renewable each year pending available funding.
+Additionally, the BLM has awarded a partner agreement to Clackamas SWCD, thus contributing a total of $28,500 since 2016, and this is renewable each year pending available funding.
 This BLM agreement is part of a larger funding pool that also includes weed control efforts in Sandy River Basin as well as administration of the Columbia Gorge CWMA and 4-County CWMAs.
 All of these funds allow the CRISP to do an immense amount of weed control in the Clackamas Basin.

 Where are we now?